SUKOHI/Surpass/README.md

 Surpass
 =====

 A PHP package mainly developed for Laravel to manage uploading images using Ajax and displaying thumbnails.
+(This is for Laravel 4.2.
+[For Laravel 5+](https://github.com/SUKOHI/Surpass))

 (Example)
 !['Kitsilano'](http://i.imgur.com/cJ6t50G.png)